trnoriega/chemproject/README.md

 __[5_descriptor_clustering](5_descriptor_clustering.ipynb)__

-In this notebook I use use K-Means clustering the group the flavor chemicals based on their flavor and aroma descriptors.
+In this notebook I use K-Means clustering to group the flavor chemicals based on their flavor and aroma descriptors.

 I found two minimal groups:

-- One very large __fruity, floral__ group with 1880 chemicals
+- One large __fruity, floral__ group with 1880 chemicals
 - A smaller __savory, roast__ group with 290 chemicals

 They can be visualized with word clouds of all the descriptors in each group: